DUCC is a voluntary association of United Church of Canada Diaconal Ministers and others who identify themselves as being in diaconal ministry.

 - promote interest and involvement in international diakonia

 DUCC is recognized by the United Church but is distinct from it.

 While there is no direct line of accountability between DUCC and the United Church there is cooperation fostered in a relationship of mutual respect.
-In the current United Church General Council structure, oversight for the Order of Diaconal Ministry rests with the Permanent Committee on Ministry and Employment Policies and Services (PC-MEPS).
-Currently Diaconal Ministers Deb Kigar and Lynda Gow are members of PC-MEPS.
-The United Church pays DUCC membership dues DIAKONIA World Federation and DOTAC and provides some support for circulation of DUCC News.
+In the current United Church General Council structure, oversight for the Order of Diaconal Ministry rests with the Office of Vocation.
+The United Church pays DUCC membership dues for DIAKONIA World Federation and DOTAC.

-Currently PC-MEPS has a Working Group on Diaconal Ministry.
-Deb Kigar and Lynda Gow sit on this Working Group, staffed by Joe Ramsay.
+Diaconal ministers, Deb Kigar and Lynda Gow, were recently a part of a working group, staffed by Joe Ramsay, on diaconal ministry.
 The Working Group conducted a survey on Diaconal Ministry and the results were presented to the DUCC National Gathering in April 2013.
-The results are being shared with the Permanent Committee in June.
 To see the powerpoint presentation click here.’

 A discussion paper, “Thinking about One Order of Ministry A Concept Paper from the Joint Ministry Working Group“, was released June 6, 2013.
 Feedback is invited before “mid September 2013”.
 For more information see the document.
-A task group was created at the DUCC National Gathering with a mandate to formulate a response on behalfof DUCC.
+A task group was created at the DUCC National Gathering with a mandate to formulate a response on behalf of DUCC.
 Input from all members of the DUCC community is welcome into this process.
-If you have comments please forward them to the Coordinating Committee (firstname.lastname@example.org) who will pass them on to the task group.

 DUCC Organizational Structure